Understanding Plan Colombia through Principal/Agent Theory: The Importance of Interest Alignment

 By Captain Spencer Marsh, U.S. Marine Corps

 Disclaimer: The views expressed in this document are those of the author and do not reflect the official policy or position of the Department of Defense or the U.S. Government.
+Citations have been removed.

-Background of United States/Colombian Relations
+Background of US/Colombian Relations

-The United States dedication to Cold War anti-communist strategies largely defined its actions in Latin America until the fall of the USSR.
-However, the 1970s gave rise to an additional area of focus in the region -- the War on Drugs.
-Officially declared in 1971, President Nixon established the U.S. policy against drugs because they were a “serious national threat to the personal health and safety of millions of Americans.”
-While the war Nixon started was a torch passed to and carried by subsequent presidents, President Reagan expanded the drug war abroad.
-Supported by the First Lady’s “Just Say No” campaign, the drug war “became a centerpiece of the Reagan administration.”
-The Reagan administration not only addressed domestic demand-side drug reduction, but also supported supply-side prevention that included more law enforcement and U.S. military involvement in Latin America.
-Supply-side tactics were expanded by President George H. W. Bush.
-He believed that the “cheapest way to eradicate narcotics is to destroy them at their source…we need to wipe out crops wherever they are grown.”
+But in the 1970s, the US’s attention shifted to a new priority in the region: the War on Drugs.
+Officially declared in 1971, President Richard Nixon established the US policy against drugs because they were a “serious national threat to the personal health and safety of millions of Americans.”
+While the War Nixon started was a torch passed to and carried by subsequent presidents, President Ronald Reagan was the spearhead of the Drug War abroad as he focused on supply reduction.
+President George H. W. Bush expanded Reagan’s supply-side tactics as he believed that the “cheapest way to eradicate narcotics is to destroy them at their source…we need to wipe out crops wherever they are grown.”

 The New Vision: Plan Colombia